Where is your office located?

-If you are currently involved in legal proceedings or anticipate being involved in legal proceedings, I do not want these proceedings to affect your work in therapy.
+If you are currently involved in legal proceedings or anticipate being involved in legal proceedings, we do not want these proceedings to affect your work in therapy.

-As a result, I prefer not to testify or be involved in any court proceedings.
-If this is not agreeable to you, I would strongly encourage you to seek a therapist who is willing to participate in legal proceedings.
-I will be glad to provide you with referrals to other mental health providers.
+As a result, we prefer not to testify or be involved in any court proceedings.
+If this is not agreeable to you, we would strongly encourage you to seek a therapist who is willing to participate in legal proceedings.
+We will be glad to provide you with referrals to other mental health providers.

-Please note, because my work with you is therapeutic, I cannot provide letters or reports detailing your therapy (except for confirming dates of service), nor can I render forensic or expert opinions in a legal setting.
+Please note, because our work with you is therapeutic, we cannot provide letters or reports detailing your therapy (except for confirming dates of service), nor can we render forensic or expert opinions in a legal setting.

 Do you offer military discounts for therapy?